Apple Fruit Facts and Health Benefits 101

 Several hundred kinds of apples planted within the United States and throughout the world are either for direct consumption or being a desert fruit to food preparation or baking in various recipes.

-• Apple is really a good source of flavonoid and also polyphenols.
-Both are effective antioxidant.
+• Apple fruit benefits are abundant.
+It is really a good source of flavonoids and also polyphenols.
+Both are effective antioxidants.

 • Research shows that by consuming 100 g of apple can provide an antioxidant benefit which equivalent to consuming about one 500 mg of vitamin C.